 In a short note, without attribution, in Trove, is posted the following message beside one of the newspaper articles on his aircraft construction: “This man was my grandfather!
 As a child, I had been told that he had built or had begun to build an aircraft and was going to compete in an air race (?), but the aircraft was never finished and was dismantled.”

-There newspaper stories about “Bob” the aviation engineer during the early 1920s from Perth to Hobart, and Brisbane to Sydney.
-The following story appeared in the Illawarra Mercury on Friday 21 1921 and featured a grainy image of his aircraft.
+There are newspaper stories about “Bob” the aviation engineer during the early 1920s from Perth to Hobart, and Brisbane to Sydney.
+The following story appeared in the Illawarra Mercury on Friday 21 1921 with this image (from the National Archives of Australia).

 The Enterprise of a Wollongong Resident